Department of Political Science Guidelines for MA Students

 18. The MA thesis presents the results of original research while the MA research essay is based on secondary research.
 As a guideline and depending on the method employed, a thesis is usually longer (80-100 pages) than the research essay (65-80 pages).
 In addition, the thesis is usually more ambitious in constructing or testing theory.
 Additional details on the distinctions between a thesis and a major research paper: masters thesis essay guidelines.

 19. Students choosing the thesis or research essay options will select a supervisor, preferably by April of the first year.
 The Graduate Supervisor is available for consultation on this selection if needed.
+The MA supervisor should be a full-time or cross-appointed faculty member in the Department of Political Science.
+Requests for exceptions must be made in writing to the Graduate Supervisor.
 As soon as this selection has been made, the student must inform the Graduate Administrator so that the faculty member’s name can be entered into the Departmental records.

 20. The examining board for the research essay consists of the supervisor and another examiner who is usually a faculty member of the Political Science Department.
 The essay will be assigned a letter grade once both readers have read the final document and reached an agreement on the grade.
 Once the grading forms have been completed and signed by the two readers, the student will submit one unbound copy of the essay, along with a signed “License to Carleton University” form, to the Graduate Administrator.